 These mindfulness meditation exercises are very easy to put into practice.
 They remind us that being mindful is not just about sitting still and watching the breath.
 If we’re willing to interrupt our habitual ways of functioning, we can choose mindful awareness over distraction almost anytime.
 For more information read Top 10 Best Tips on How to Meditate or try our Learn to Meditate program.

-If you’d like to learn more about mindfulness and awareness practices, our Mindworks App will get you started with systematic, easy-to-follow introductory instructions.
+If you’d like to learn more about mindfulness and awareness practices, our Mindworks Meditation Courses will get you started with systematic, easy-to-follow introductory instructions.
 And if you’ve already got a practice you’re looking to enhance, we’ve got everything you need to keep it fresh, from guided meditations to Mind Talks to a Daily Cup Contemplation.